 Maldives map and geographic location

-Location of Maldives on World map
+Maldives location on world map

 The Maldives is an Indian Ocean tropical paradise made up of 26 atolls and over 1,000 coral islands.
 Its equatorial location makes it a great destination for year-round sunshine, and its breathtaking beauty draws visitors from all over the world.